restyled-io/actions/README.md

 > configuring it for specific repositories and excluding the one where you plan
 > to use GitHub Actions.

-> [!TIP]
-> The Restyled Action requires workflows with the `create-pull-request` step to have relevant permissions in the repository to function \
-> Such permissions can be found under Settings > Actions > General > Workflow Permissions \
-> (You can learn more about managing permissions [here](https://docs.github.com/actions/reference/authentication-in-a-workflow#modifying-the-permissions-for-the-github_token))

 ## Usage

 Features: